 Follow in the footsteps of Edmund Hillary and Tenzin Norgay, to Everest Base Camp.

-Today you’ll have a guided tour of Kathmandu and visit the local monastery, which overlooks the whole city.
+Today you’ll have a guided tour of Kathmandu and visit Buddhist Stupa, which overlooks the whole city.
 In the evening you’ll travel to the remote village of Ramechhap where you’ll stay in tented accommodation for the night.
 This is the only night of camping on the trip - for the rest of the trip you’ll stay in tea houses or hotels.

 From Ramechhap you’ll take an internal flight to Lukla (included).
 From here you’ll trek through the incredible Khumbu valley, to the small village of Phakding.